Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-SCM (Source Control Management), also known as the Version Control System (VCS — Version Control System), — is software or a set of tools that help developers monitor and control changes in the source code of a project.
-SCM allows you to save all versions of files, track who made the changes and when, monitor different versions of the project and coordinate work between team members.
+SCM (Source Control Management), also known as Version Control System (VCS), is software or a set of tools that helps developers track and control changes in a project's source code.
+SCM allows storing all versions of files, tracking who made changes and when, managing different versions of the project, and coordinating work among team members.

-The main goal of SCM — is to provide a safe and reliable environment for working with source code and other project files.
+The main purpose of SCM is to provide a safe and reliable environment for working with source code and other project files.
 Using SCM allows:

-Second, SCM simplifies collaboration between developers by allowing them to work on different pieces of code within the same project at the same time.
-This is achieved thanks to the possibility of parallel work on different branches and further unification of changes, which helps to reduce conflicts and simplify the integration process.
+Secondly, SCM simplifies collaboration among developers, allowing them to work simultaneously on different parts of the code within a single project.
+This is achieved through the ability to work in parallel on different branches and subsequently merge changes, helping to reduce conflicts and streamline the integration process.

-In addition, SCM supports project development by providing the ability to create branches for experimentation with new features or improvements without the risk of breaking the underlying code.
-After successful testing, these branches can be combined with the main version, which allows you to introduce innovations without affecting the stability of the main code base.
+Furthermore, SCM supports project development by allowing the creation of branches for experimenting with new features or improvements without risking disruption to the main code.
+After successful testing, these branches can be merged with the main version, enabling the implementation of innovations without affecting the stability of the main codebase.

 Finally, SCM ensures code security by offering tools for access control.
-This ensures that only authorized users can make changes, which helps protect the code from unauthorized changes and maintains the integrity of the project.
+This guarantees that only authorized users can make changes, helping to protect the code from unauthorized modifications and maintaining the integrity of the project.

-Version management systems arose from the need to organize and control the software development process.
-In the early years, developers manually created backup copies of their projects, which was a difficult and dangerous thing to do.
+Version control systems emerged from the need to organize and control the software development process.
+In the early years, developers manually created backups of their projects, which was a complicated and risky task.
 In the 1970s, the first centralized version control systems appeared, such as SCCS (Source Code Control System), which was created at Bell Labs in 1972, and RCS (Revision Control System), developed in 1982.

-These systems provided version control, but were limited in their ability to work as a team.
-In the 2000s, distributed version control systems such as Git appeared, which gave developers greater flexibility and the ability to collaborate effectively on large projects.
+These systems provided version control but were limited in capabilities for teamwork.
+In the 2000s, distributed version control systems emerged, such as Git, which provided developers with greater flexibility and the ability to collaborate effectively on large projects.

 Popular SCM systems and services

-- Subversion (SVN) <TAG1> is a centralized version control system that was one of the most popular before Git.
-SVN is still used in many companies, especially those that require centralized control over the code.
+- Subversion (SVN) — a centralized version control system that was one of the most popular before the emergence of Git.
+SVN is still used in many companies, especially where centralized control over the code is required.

-- Mercurial <TAG1> is a distributed version control system similar to Git, but with an emphasis on simplicity and stability.
-Mercurial has often been used in projects that require a simple alternative to Git.
+- Mercurial — a distributed version control system similar to Git but focused on simplicity and stability.
+Mercurial has often been used in projects where a simple alternative to Git is needed.

-- Perforce <TAG1> is an enterprise version management system often used in game and software development, where high performance and the ability to work with large files are important.
+- Perforce — an enterprise version control system often used in game and software development, where high performance and the ability to work with large files are important.

-- Azure DevOps (TFVC) microsoft's — platform, which includes the centralized version control system TFVC (Team Foundation Version Control), which integrates with other development tools such as CI/CD, project planning and test automation.
+- Azure DevOps (TFVC) — a platform from Microsoft that includes a centralized version control system TFVC (Team Foundation Version Control), which integrates with other development tools such as CI/CD, project planning, and test automation.

-SCM systems are critical to the modern software development process, providing code preservation and tracking, support collaboration, and improve the quality of the final product.
+SCM systems are critically important for the modern software development process, ensuring the preservation and tracking of code, supporting collaboration, and enhancing the quality of the final product.

 This post doesn't have any additions from the author yet.